dawn-infra-labs/dawn-secure-transport/crates/README.md

 ### `transports/`
 Implements all supported transport protocols:

+- REALITY
-- xHTTP
+- uTLS
-- XTLS
+- XTLS‑Vision
-- Reality
+- XHTTP
 - VLESS
-- Hysteria2
-- Trojan
+- TUIC v5

 Each protocol will be implemented as a submodule within this crate, unified by the Transport Framework.